sacherjj/CasperLabs/DEVELOPER.md

 ### How to build components

-#### Build proto definitions:

-This is required only when the `ipc.proto` file changes (but this is true when you run it for the first time).
-  1. Go to Execution Engine root directory.
-This is `execution-engine` directory in the node's root dir.
-  2. Go to comm project directory (`cd comm`).
-  3. Run: `cargo build --bin casperlabs-engine-grpc-server`

 #### Build Wasm contracts:
 Contracts are in a separate github repo: https://github.com/CasperLabs/contract-examples.
 Clone this locally.